-Drop Off Spots - There are currently six drop-off spots around the county where you can take your food scraps.
+Drop Off Spots - There are currently fourteen Drop Spots around the county where you can take your food scraps.

-Containers - Caddies, bags and transportation containers are available free of charge from the Solid Waste Division office or at any Drop Spot.
+Containers - Caddies, bags and transportation containers are available free of charge from the Recycling & Materials Management office or at any Drop Spot.

 What to compost?
-All your food scraps, including meat, paper plates and cups and napkins.
-Pet waste and yard waste are not accepted.
-For a more complete list of what can be composted, visit the Food Scraps Recycling website.
+All your food scraps (including meat, bones, and dairy); food soiled paper napkins and towels; and coffee grounds, filters and tea bags.
+For a complete list of what can be composted, visit the Food Scraps Recycling website.

 Costs & Savings

 You can start compost for no or little cost, and easily save $100 or more each year from avoided trash tag and pick up fees.
 By composting you have less trash, and have to take the trash out less often as you no longer have stinky, rotting food waste in your can.